 - and ask how they clean it.

-In my opinion, it’s the cleanest burning because there’s not as much of a process to get it from the point of harvesting to wax form.
+In my opinion, beeswax is the cleanest burning because there’s not as much of a process to get it from the point of harvesting to wax form.
 (Also, all studies that test beeswax confirm that!)
-Here’s everything you need to know:
+Here’s everything you need to know about this renewable resource:

 - There are different places to harvest wax in a beehive but the highest quality and most common is the super (collected from the top and has the brightest yellow color).

 - Studies showed beeswax to produce the least amount of soot (even compared to soy wax).

 - As one of the natural ingredients for safe candles, beeswax is a more sustainable option than soy wax.